VIDA-NYU/openclean-core/docs/source/clean.rst

 ----------------
 A user can create their own data cleaning operators, apply them and reuse them as per their requirements.
 With :ref:`notebook-extension`, these eval functions or callables can further be registered on a UI and applied to datasets visually.
-The following screen grab shows how custom functions together with openclean-notebook enhance a user's data munging experience:
+The following screengrab shows how custom functions together with openclean-notebook enhance a user's data munging experience:

 .. only:: html